wilgaboury/super-speedy-dial/README.md

 ## Current Features
 * navigatable grid display of bookmarks and folders
+* settings page
-* settings page where you can upload background image and root folder for speed dial display
+  * upload background image
+  * Set root folder for speed dial display (this is synced between decives)
-  * test
-* bookmark urls and titles are editable via a dialog
+* bookmark/folder are deletable and their titles are editable
-* graphical reordering of bookmarks with pleasant animations
+* graphical reordering of bookmarks (drag and drop) with pleasant animations

 ## Planned Features (In order of importance)
-* new bookmark and new folder buttons
 * good looking and customizable thumbnails for boomark tiles
+* new folder button and drag and drop into folder
 * toggleable dark mode / light mode